-Analysis | Dr. Donald’s long history of medical freelancing
+Analysis | Trump’s long history of medical freelancing

 “What really do you have to lose?”
 Trump said at another point.

 It turns out people have plenty to lose, and it might kill them.
-This week, we got an early look at a Veterans Affairs Department study that showed people who took the drug had worse outcomes than those who hadn’t.
+This week, we got an early look at a Department of Veterans Affairs study that showed people who took the drug had worse outcomes than those who hadn’t.
 (The study has not been peer-reviewed yet.)
 The findings echo what groups such as the American Medical Association have been warning about the downside of the potential treatment.
+And on Friday, the Food and Drug Administration issued a warning that those drugs should not be taken outside hospitals or clinical trials because of the risk of “serious heart rhythm problems.”

 Trump’s allergy to reliable medical information is something that predated his presidency.
 He has at times: